Sweefties/tvOS9-AlamofireOnTvOS/README.md

 ## Requirements

-- >= XCode 7.1 beta~.
+- >= XCode 8.0.
-- >= Swift 2.
+- >= Swift 3.
 - >= tvOS 9.0

-Tested on tvOS 9.0 Simulator.
+Tested on tvOS 9.0 Simulator, Apple Tv Developer Kit.

 ## Alamofire - tvOS

-- Get library from Alamofire tvOS Branch here [Alamofire-tvOS](https://github.com/Alamofire/Alamofire/tree/tvOS)
+- You can get the lastlibrary version from Alamofire `master` Branch here [Alamofire](https://github.com/Alamofire/Alamofire/)
-- Note : at the project writted (2015-10-06), Master branch doesn't work with tvOS.
+- Note : at the project updated (2016-09-20), Master branch work with iOS, OsX, tvOS, WatchOS.
-- Installation used in this sample : Manually Install (installation with Cocoapods or Carthage untested here..)
+- Installation used in this sample : CocoaPods 1.1.0
+- with `pod 'Alamofire', '~> 4.0'`
 - Check the documentation and use Alamofire!